 CHAPTER 1: Beers, Brawls, and Beautiful Brothers

-I never really knew this side of me before, I always assumed I was an innocent.
-But these past few days in Boston have changed my views on that theory.
-Its crazy how much can change in a week, how quickly people can affect your behaviors and actions.
-Make all previous mannerisms die and new ones pop up.
+It's crazy how much can change in a week, how quickly people can affect your behavior, choices, and make all previous mannerisms die and new ones pop up.
 New ones you never even thought were in you.
 Y'know how; for example; when you hangout a lot with someone who swears when you don't normally, you end up swearing a ton too?
 That's what happened to me, except it wasn't something as simple as my language.

 Like most other 24 year old rich kids living in California, I was spoiled.
 I spent my days surfing, playing beach volleyball with friends and walking the pier in the day and partying at night.

 I didn't need to get a job, my parents paid for everything; which, thinking about it now, really didn't help me at all.
 All my life I've been used to the sun, the sand, and the heat.
 My skin was always glowing with a dark tan and my hair has always been sun-bleached blonde, I never expected everything to change when I moved.

 On my 24th birthday; after partying hard; I decided it was time I grew up.
 As much as my parents protested I decided to move to somewhere completely different: Boston.

 My first day in Boston was a vicious one.
 It rained, and it rained hard with no sun, I was so confused.

 When I got off the plane I jumped into the first cab I saw.
 "Just take me to the nearest hotel, please."

 "Your wish is my command."

 There was a heavy sigh from the driver and I noticed him look back at me through the rear-view mirror; the way he looked me up and down made me uncomfortable.
 I was so relieved when I finally stepped out of that cab.